Special Confidant and Advisor To NEW Firm Leaders

 • Communicate an inspiring direction for the firm's future

-• Keep the firm focused on the priorities and strategies for success
+• Stay focused on your priorities and strategies for success

 • Influence partners effectively, to get support for key initiatives